top of page

 2022

-She was born in 1911 and as part of her basic education, she learned the Arabic script.
-However, when she turned eighteen, the script was replaced by the Latin-based "yanalif'.
-By the time Marjam had her first child, the alphabet was changed once more - to the Kazakh Cyrillic.
-She could not learn the new alphabet, and until the elderly age remained illiterate.
-Only in her sixties, she taught herself the Cyrillic letters.
-Although her eyes weakened because of years of needlework, she spent evenings reading, regretting the time lost.
+Mәrjәm is the name of my grandmother, who was born in 1911.
+At school, she learned the Arabic script, but by the time she turned eighteen, it had been replaced by the Latin alphabet.
+When Marjam had her first child, the alphabet was changed once more - to Kazakh Cyrillic.
+She did not learn it until her old age.
+It was only in her sixties that she taught herself the Cyrillic letters.
+Despite her eyesight weakening from years of needlework, she spent her evenings reading, lamenting the time she had lost.

-The work was exhibited at Clouds, Power and Ornament at MillCHAT, Centre for Heritage, Art and Textile, Hong Kong
+The work was exhibited at Clouds, Power, and Ornament at MillCHAT, Centre for Heritage, Art and Textile, Hong Kong.

 Further